dr-yst/org-x/README.md

 # Org-X

+> **Note:** This is a work-in-progress project and is not yet ready for production use.
+It also serves as an experiment in agentic coding, with the vast majority of the code being written by an AI.
+Features are incomplete and may change.

 ![screen-shot](./dev-docs/ss.png "screen shot")

 Org-X is a cross-platform desktop application built with Tauri and Svelte to view Org-mode files in a modern, Notion-like interface.
 It aims to manage text-based Org-mode files with a visually rich and keyboard-centric experience.